calebkartchner2002/Docker-Certification/udemy-section-notes/section7.md

 - exec form runs command as PID 1 whereas shell form does a `/bin/bash -c (PID 1) | ->your command`.
 - In Exec form, all earlier set `ENV` statements can be accessed in `CMD`.

-## Assignment: Create CLI Utilities
+## Assignment 3: Create CLI Utilities
 create cmatrix and apache bench containers
 - apache bench used apt package library which is a little longer and uses the following format:
     1. update the db cache,